Karin Dreijer

 Karin Elisabeth Dreijer (born 7 April 1975) is a Swedish singer-songwriter and record producer.
 Dreijer was one half of the electronic music duo the Knife, formed with their brother Olof Dreijer.
-Dreijer released their debut solo album under the alias Fever Ray in January 2009.
+They released their debut solo album under the alias Fever Ray in January 2009.
 Their second studio album, Plunge, under the same alias, was released in October 2017.

 Dreijer's vocal style is notable for both shrill and deep tones, and also the use of multitracked vocals with the use of pitch-shifting technology.
-Visually, they employ the use of masks, face and body paint, intricate costumes, and other theatrical elements in photo shoots, videos and live performances, during which they often perform behind a gauze screen that partially obscures the audience's view.
+Visually, they use masks, face and body paint, intricate costumes, and other theatrical elements in photo shoots, videos and live performances, during which they often perform behind a gauze screen that partially obscures the audience's view.

 Early life

 Dreijer was born on 7 April 1975 in Gothenburg, Sweden.
 They started playing guitar at the age of ten, which led to the founding of the band Honey Is Cool in 1994.
 Before pursuing a career in music, Dreijer worked as a web designer.
 In 1998, they moved to Stockholm.